CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 10. Only thieves can counter, other criminals can not.

-11. Auto-clicking/macroing Casino machines or ores in the mine is not allowed.
+11. Auto-clicking/macroing is not allowed on the server at all.

 12. You can't build in mining areas.